Spinal Stenosis Symptoms and Treatments

 Cervical Spondylotic Myelopathy

-When cervical stenosis causes myelopathy it’s called cervical spondylitis myelopathy.
+When cervical stenosis causes myelopathy it’s called cervical spondylotic myelopathy.
 Spondylosis means the degeneration of the spine, and stenosis is the narrowing of the canal that compresses the nerves.
 Usually this is caused by age degeneration, or due to arthritis.
 It can also be caused by bone spurs, herniated discs, and swollen ligaments.
 The process is slow, but if an injury occurs this can accelerate the degeneration.

 What is the best treatment for spinal stenosis?

 When you experience either lumbar spinal stenosis or cervical stenosis, you will want to look at what treatment options work for you.
 There are medical treatments and surgical treatments available based on the severity of your case.
+There are short term pain relief medications, exercise, or surgery in more severe cases.
+Let’s go into more detail about your options.

 Medical Treatments of Spinal Stenosis